spoudyal1989/datavizsample/blogpost1.md

 Complaints of water leakage are routed to the Department of Housing Preservation and Development.
 If a pattern of these complaints exists—and can be demonstrated—the department can use the knowledge to direct resources to resolve the issue efficiently and effectively.

+## 311 Service Requests for Water Leaks in NYC Residential Buildings in 2011
 {% include plot1.html %}